We're Back in Berlin Ja!

 Saturday, April 30, 2011

-The Races!
+The English Horse Races!

-"Go number 6!
+"C'mon!
+Go number 6!

-Come on Devil's Horn!
+RUN Devil's Horn!

 Get after him Johnson!"

-I was particularly excited for this race because the English really do it up nice.
-We sloppy Americans come to the races in the ubiquitous jeans & a t-shirt and drink our terrible tiny cups of budweiser beers for the un-reasonably marked up price of $7.
 Not so for the Engs.
 Locally brewed cider, pims (which we still missed trying-next time), ales, and bitters are on hand for the same price you'd find in a pub.
 And the hats!
 For everyone who saw The Wedding (you know what I am talking about- don't act like you didn't watch the royals get it on), you are now well aware they are into hats.
 Feather hats, bowler hats, big hats, teensy hats were on display.
 I actually quite liked them and think I will be looking for one of my own.

 The most important difference, however, is the racing.
 In the US race tracks are common, but jump racing is not.
 Our horses run almost exclusively on dirt and flat on the ground.
 The races we were going to see were Jump races.